Total disconnectedness and percolation for the supports of super-tree random measures: Percolation on -ary Classical Super-Tree Random Measures

 \begin{remark} A subset of the arguments used to prove Theorem~\ref{thm:weak disconnectedness} will show the same conclusion holds for an fp-Cantor set, $A_\infty$, with parameters $(B,p)$, where we assume $p\in (B^{-d},1)$ to ensure non-triviality.
 We may again work under $\Q$ where properties \eqref{qdist1} and \eqref{qdist2} still hold (they do for any STRM).
 Now the process $(|J_m^{S_m}|)_{m\geq 0}$ is identically $1$ as we have single occupancy in our approximating measures, so we can establish Lemma~\ref{lem:sequence of events happens io} directly as before without Lemma~\ref{lem:brimm}.
 Theorem~\ref{thm:weak disconnectedness} follows as before.

-For this random Cantor set there are non-trivial connected components with positive probability whenever $p$ is sufficiently close to $1$ (Theorem~1 of \cite{CCD88}), and so (Remark~\ref{rem:fpisastrm}) we have an example of a STRM where a.a.\ points in its support are totally disconnected (by the extended Theorem~\ref{thm:weak disconnectedness}) but the support has non-trivial connected components with positive probability. \end{remark} \begin{theorem} Assume $d\ge 2$ and $c_0>0$ satisfies $1-e^{-c_0}>p_c(\cL^d)$.
+For this random Cantor set there are non-trivial connected components with positive probability whenever $p$ is sufficiently close to $1$ (Theorem~1 of \cite{CCD88}), and so (Remark~\ref{rem:fpisastrm}) we have an example of a STRM where a.a.\ points in its support are totally disconnected (by the extended Theorem~\ref{thm:weak disconnectedness}) but the support has non-trivial connected components with positive probability.
+Recall from Remark~\ref{rem:ccomp} that the same two properties hold for a range of $B$-ary CSTRMs, {\it assuming \eqref{pccond}}.
+Together these results indicate that such a situation is perhaps more generic than one might think. \end{remark} \begin{theorem} Assume $d\ge 2$ and $c_0>0$ satisfies $1-e^{-c_0}>p_c(\cL^d)$.
 There is a $B_0=B_0(c_0,d)\in \N^{\ge 2}$ such that if $B\ge B_0$, $c\ge c_0$ and $\nu$ is the $B$-ary CSTRM associated with the Poisson$\,(cB^d)$ distribution, then

 In particular, the above holds if $1-e^{-c_0}>p_c(\Z^d)$. \end{theorem} \begin{proof} By Theorem~\ref{thm:limit pc for fp}\ref{it:pc for fp converges as B goes to infinity} there is a $B_0\in \N^{\ge 2}$ such that for $B\ge B_0$ and $c\ge c_0$,